Why You Need a Strategic Review, Not a Re-Brand

 Yes, you’re right, which is why you need a competitive strategy for a premium CPG business.
 It optimally moves through society to create rabid fans who make high-efficiency sales at maximal unit pricing.

 What needed to happen with this founder was something few inexperienced founders even know is an option: back way out and conduct a total, empirical review of the business and the strategy guiding it (implied or written down).
 When you enter a retailer and faceplant, it almost always means you had no well-thought-out strategic plan showing your selection of retailers.
 Instead, as is typical, you were focused on strategy-less account accretion.
 You were running a B2B business.

 In premium CPG, your price point alone alienates ~90% of potential category buyers.
 So, you have to fight very hard to gain attention, generate memorability, and secure repeat purchases.
 This competitive situation more or less makes modern strategic planning essential.

-If you’re a founder who’d like to learn more about creating your competitive strategy and strategic plan for exponential growth just like the pros, please register HERE to join the next cohort taking my Riding the Ramp training webinar on July 9th.
+If you’re a founder who’d like to learn more about creating your competitive strategy and strategic plan for exponential growth just like the pros, please register HERE to join today’s cohort taking my Riding the Ramp training webinar.
 I look forward to meeting you there.
-Only 19 slots left.